Last Updated on June 5, 2021 by Travels with Kids

 You can access the beach all along the coast, either in Busselton itself, from Dunsborough, or in Bunbury.
-We like the area called Broadwater, which can be accessed via one of the resorts or the walking trail that winds along the coast.
+We like the area called Broadwater.
+It can be accessed via one of the resorts or the walking trail that winds along the coast.